SWB RailRiders Game Notes - June 26, 2021

 +Wednesday night, Amburgey passed Jake Cave (31 G, 2017) to move into a tie with Drury for the longest streak in the RailRiders era.

 OTHER STREAKS OF NOTE: In addition to Trey Amburgey's impressive stretch, the RailRiders offense features two other players with double-digit on-base streaks.
-Outfielder Greg Allen is riding a season-long 20-game on-base streak into play on Saturday night, and infielder Hoy Park has reached base safely in 21 consecutive games.
+Outfielder Greg Allen is riding a season-long 20-game on-base streak into play on Saturday night, and infielder Hoy Park has reached base safely in 22 consecutive games.
 Allen has also played in two other games this season in which he did not record an official plate appearance, therefore not jeopardizing his streak, and spent time on the injured list in the middle of his streak.
-Park sports a .510 OBP during his streak, which has propelled him to the Triple-A East lead in OBP (.489) and OPS (1.097), third in the league in AVG (.343), and fourth in SLG (.608).
-The infielder also ranks t-5th in Triple-A East in walks (27) with Nolan Jones of Columbus and Brent Rooker of St. Paul.
+Park sports a .505 OBP during his streak, which has propelled him to the Triple-A East lead in OBP (.486) and OPS (1.080), third in the league in AVG (.340), and fourth in SLG (.594).
+The infielder also ranks t-2nd in Triple-A East in walks (28) with four other players.

 ON THE ROAD AGAIN: The Scranton/Wilkes-Barre RailRiders continue their longest road trip of the season, a 12-game, 13-day extravaganza first bringing SWB to Allentown, PA for a six-game set with the Lehigh Valley IronPigs.
 The second leg of the trip takes the RailRiders to the farthest outpost in the Triple-A East Northeast Division: Worcester, MA.
 It will be SWB's first trip to Worcester in franchise history, with six games scheduled with the Worcester Red Sox at the brand-new Polar Park.
 The RailRiders also have one other 12-game, 13-day road trip, from August 17-29 against Worcester and Lehigh Valley.
 Scranton/Wilkes-Barre hosts three 12-game homestands throughout the season.

 OH WHAT A RELIEF IT IS!: Since Kyle Barraclough relieved Albert Abreu in the sixth inning of the RailRiders game at Buffalo on Friday, June 11, the SWB bullpen has performed at an amazing clip.
-In the last 14 days, the bullpen has combined for a 1.82 ERA (13 ER/64.1 IP), while allowing just 44 hits, 19 walks and recording 79 strikeouts.
-The current stretch has lowered SWB's bullpen ERA to 2.94 on the season, the seventh-best in all of minor league baseball, and third-best in Triple-A East (1st: Buffalo, 2.81).
+In the last 14 days, the bullpen has combined for a 1.94 ERA (15 ER/69.1 IP), while allowing just 48 hits, 20 walks and recording 84 strikeouts.
+The current stretch has lowered SWB's bullpen ERA to 2.95 on the season, the sixth-best in all of minor league baseball, and second-best in Triple-A East (Buffalo, 2.83).
 RailRiders closer Luis García leads all minor leaguers with 11 saves on the season, and is one of only three pitchers with double-digit saves this year.

 • Discuss this story on the Triple-A East League message board...